A potelyt.com – Photography & Imaging Resources

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the S1R have been discontinued, but can regularly be found used on ebay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the S1R was followed by the Panasonic S1R II.
 Further information on the features and operation of the 5D Mark II and S1R can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic S1R Manual.

 Review summary